springml/spark-netsuite/README.md

 ## Requirements

-This library requires Spark 1.6+
+This library requires Spark 2.x+

+For Spark 1.x support, please check [spark1.x](https://github.com/springml/spark-netsuite/tree/spark1.x) branch.

 ## Linking
 You can link against this library in your program at the following ways: